 Preliminary schedules are sent out right after finals each year.
-There is a window of time to request changes to the schedule.
-A student may request a course change during the first three weeks of each semester.
-A student may not drop from a full-year class at the end of Semester One unless there are extreme extenuating circumstances.
+There is a window of time to request changes to the schedule over the summer.

+Thereafter, a student may request a course change during the first two weeks of each semester.
+During semester one, a third week for course drops with teacher approval is available without leading to a "w" on the transcript.
+A student may not drop from a full-year class at the end of semester one unless there are extreme extenuating circumstances.

 Any change made may have academic consequences, including but not limited to the following: limited choice of replacement classes; a "W" on the transcript; loss of credit; an "F" in the course.
 Withdrawal from an Honors or AP course may be a factor in future assignment to any Honors or AP course.
-[Exceptions: recommendation of the College and Career Counselor and/or Director of Academics Learning and Support due to serious difficulty with subject matter or a documented medical condition.]
+[Exceptions: recommendation of the College and Career Counselor and/or Director of Academics Learning and Support due to serious difficulty with subject matter or a documented medical condition].
 Book fees for dropped classes are non-refundable.